funilrys/PyFunceble/README.rst

 What can PyFunceble do?
 -----------------------

-* Test of the availability of a domain.
+- Test of the availability of a domain.
-* Test of the availability of an IPv4.
+- Test of the availability of an IPv4.
-* Test of the availability of a URL.
+- Test of the availability of a URL.
-* Test of domain or IP which are present into an Adblock formatted file.
+- Test of domain or IP which are present into an Adblock formatted file.
-* Test from a given raw link.
+- Test from a given raw link.
-* Save test result(s) on file(s) (in several format).
+- Save test result(s) on file(s) (in several format).
-* Show test result(s) on screen.
+- Show test result(s) on screen.
-* Show percentage of each status (:code:`ACTIVE`,:code:`INACTIVE`,:code:`INVALID`)
+- Show percentage of each status (:code:`ACTIVE`, :code:`INACTIVE`, :code:`INVALID`)
-* Auto-continuation of tests in case of system crash or script stop.
+- Auto-continuation of tests in case of system crash or script stop.
-* Filtering of a file content.
+- Filtering of a file content.
 This feature will let us for example test all Blogspot domain of the given file no matter the content of the file.
-* Customisation of the different option via command-line arguments or configuration file.
+- Customisation of the different option via command-line arguments or configuration file.
-* Set the user-agent to use for the tests.
+- Set the user-agent to use for the tests.
+- Give some analytic depending of the HTTP status code (:code:`ACTIVE`, :code:`POTENTIALLY_ACTIVE`, :code:`POTENTIALLY_INACTIVE`, :code:`SUSPICIOUS`).
-* Continuous tests under Travis CI with the help of an autosaving and database system.
+- Continuous tests under Travis CI with the help of an autosaving and database system.
-    * Set branch to push the result to for the autosaving system.
+    - Set branch to push the result to for the autosaving system.
-    * Set the minimal time before we autosave.
+    - Set the minimal time before we autosave.
-    * Set a command to execute at the end of the test.
+    - Set a command to execute at the end of the test.
-    * Set the commit message for the autosaving system
+    - Set the commit message for the autosaving system
-* ... and a lot more!
+- ... and a lot more!

 ___________________________________________